eihigh/dotfiles/README.md

 # dotfiles

-* dotfiles/up to play ansible
-* container/up to run container
+* ./up to setup all